15 Day Andean Highlights - Best of Peru and Machupicchu + Amazon Extension

 - Optional: Climb up the Wayna Picchu Mountain at Machu Picchu (US$45).

-Today, you will depart from Australia and fly to Lima, Peru (International airfare by your own).
+Today, you will depart from your country and fly to Lima, Peru (International airfare by your own).
 Upon your arrival into Lima, a representative will be waiting for you to transfer you to your hotel in Miraflores.

 Overnight: Casa Andina Classic Miraflores Centro or Similar